Pannanja/swedenbot/README.md

 # swedenbot
 A language learning model that can respond to questions about Emanuel Swedenborg's books with references.

 You need an API token from OpenAI.
-Put it into a ".env" file with this format:
+Put it into a ".env" file with this format into the same top level folder as the script:

 api-token = "insert-token-here"

 Put .txt files from New Christian Bible Study (with markups) into the "books" folder.
 Run the "swedenbot.py" file.

 Then, you can ask Swedenbot questions!
+Be sure to thank him!

 He will give his response, then will return the passages used to formulate the response.